George Springer: Personal life

 “I wished that there was someone when I was a kid who could make stuttering cool.
 Then one day, when I wasn’t a kid anymore, I saw this really amazing person on television.
 He was cool, he was a great athlete and he stuttered just like me, just like the hundreds and thousands of friends I have who stutter.
 He owned it.
 He didn’t shy away from saying what he wanted to say.
 He was just himself.
 He did what I had never seen anyone do before him.
 He made stuttering cool.”

 — — Taro Alexander, founder of Stuttering Association for the Young, on George Springer.

 On January 20, 2018, Springer married Charlise Castro, who played softball for the Albany Great Danes at the University at Albany.
-They have two children.
+They have three children.
 A son, George Chelston Springer IV, was born in February 2021.
 Their second child was born in July 2023.
+A baby boy was born July 2026.

 On April 23, 2019, Springer used a homophobic slur against the game's umpire, Ángel Hernández, during a seven-game homestand that included a three-game set against the Minnesota Twins.

 In March 2020, Springer donated $100,000 to Minute Maid Park employees during the COVID-19 pandemic.

 Springer is left handed; playing baseball and golf are the only things he does right handed.
 He first picked up a baseball as a young child with his right hand, and stuck with it.